shangyuj/250/index.md

 # English 250
 ## April 7: Evaluating Sources
-1. Compare the following two sources.
+#### Compare the following two sources.
 Which do you think is a more reliable source?
 **American Academy of Pediatrics** [(Link)](https://www.aap.org/) vs. **American College of Pediatricians** [(Link)](https://acpeds.org/)
 - Compare their names, logos, the design of their websites, the content on their websites.
 - Do a search of them.
 Compare the results of the searches.

 Which method above gives you the most straightforward, comprehensive understanding of these sources?

-2. In groups, find at least **two sources** that you could use for a paper on one of the following topics:
+#### In groups, find at least **two sources** that you could use for a paper on one of the following topics:
 - The effects of veganism on the environment
 - Pros/cons of abolishing college tuition fees

-Pick a topic.
+1. Pick a topic.
-2 minutes to find sources.
+2. Two minutes to find sources.
-3 minutes to discuss and evaluate the sources as a group.
+3. Three minutes to discuss and evaluate the sources as a group.
-Report to the class your evaluation of the sources: How did we evaluate them?
+4. Report to the class your evaluation of the sources: How did we evaluate them?
 Are they reliable?
 Why?

 ## Multimodal Presentation Peer-Review Forms (Thursday)
 [Section 41](https://docs.google.com/document/d/1ghurnLxXnvUpRcPvUf820ChzGAc6dEuM0ibQKtM4Hqo/edit?usp=sharing)